language-plus-molecules/LPM-24-Dataset/README.md

 ## News

+* The [official leaderboard](language-plus-molecules.github.io/#leaderboard) is now available!!
+We will upload the scripts used for the final evaluation and ranking soon.

 * Submissions can now be uploaded to Codabench!
 See the competitions at: [Molecule Captioning](https://www.codabench.org/competitions/2914) and [Molecule Generation](https://www.codabench.org/competitions/3014).
 See instructions on the [website](https://language-plus-molecules.github.io/#submission).

 * Example MolT5-Small submission files are available as "MolT5-Small_cap2smi_submit.zip" and "MolT5-Small_smi2cap_submit.zip".

-* The evaluation split for caption generation has been uploaded now!

 * We have updated the code for ``text_property_metrics.py'' to produce more intuitive results for missing properties in the validation set.
 We will update tables 3 and 4 in the dataset manuscript very soon to address this change.